nimbus-cloud/cf-mysql-release/README.md

 By default, the broker will not trust a self-signed SSL certificate when communicating with cf-release.
 To trust self-signed SSL certificates, you can change `jobs.cf-mysql-broker.skip_ssl_validation` to `true`.

-<a name='downloading-a-stable-release'></a>
-## Downloading a Stable Release

-Stable releases, also known as final releases, are available for general use.
-Release notes and source code are available on [github](https://github.com/cloudfoundry/cf-mysql-release/releases).
-Instructions for uploading a final release to your BOSH director can be found on [bosh.io](https://bosh.io/releases/github.com/cloudfoundry/cf-mysql-release).

-**Note:** If your BOSH director's able to access the Internet, you don't need to download and upload a release to your BOSH director.
-When using [cf-mysql-deployment](https://github.com/cloudfoundry/cf-mysql-deployment), the correct release is referenced in the manifest, and will be automatically retrieved by the BOSH director.

 <a name='development'></a>
 ## Development